When women generalize all men as rapists, they might be wrong.

-Although not all men are rapists, some are molesters; some can even be abusive without actually committing a rape.
-They can also be assaulters who believe that sending an unwanted image or a flirtatious message on social media is normal and not offensive.
+Although not all men are rapists, some are molesters; some can even be abusive without actually committing rape.
+They can also be assaulters who believe that sending an unwanted image or a message on social media is normal and not offensive.
 There are men who are not rapists but commit the same act as a rightful boyfriend or a husband.
-There are those who grab your butt in a crowded bus, and there are those who just watch it happen and sit still.
-There are men who respect women as to not even harbour the thought of touching them inappropriately but then laugh it off when a male friend does it.
+There are those who grab you in a crowded bus and there are those who just watch it happen and sit still.
+There are men who respect women enough to not even harbour the thought of touching them inappropriately, but then the same men laugh it off when a friend does so.
 Not all men are rapists.
 Some just feel entitled to ask for favours and build forceful physical relation with someone while maintaining an otherwise polished image.

 Not all men have had the thought of raping someone, but they may have called a lady a bitch after she didn’t let them dance close with her.
 Some can never be rapists, but they can still flash women and touch themselves on public transport.
-They can still look at a girl aged twenty years younger to them in a way that would convey the gruesome imagery playing in their heads in that moment.
+They can still look at a girl aged twenty years younger to them in a way and manage to make her feel uncomfortable.
 You see?
 Not all men are rapists.
 They can also be your protector from the rest of the world and yet, reduce you to just a female body within four walls.
 They can also be your saviour but may be an exploiter to another woman.
-They may feel safe to you but may be another woman’s worst nightmare.
+They may feel safe to you but they may be another woman’s worst nightmare.
 Alternatively, they could feel safe to the world but may not exactly be harmless to you.

 Not all of them have vile intentions.
 Sometimes, they may just lose their ability to stand up, speak up, and help a woman who is surrounded by abusers.
 They don’t rape, nor do they touch inappropriately.
 They just sit there, watch this happen all around, worry about their female peers and relatives while adopting mutism when it’s time to speak against it and join the fight.